Should I Complete a MOLST If I’m Healthy?

 Question:

 Is a MOLST appropriate for a healthy 65 year old to complete?
-Will COVID change that?
+Did COVID change that?
 A few years ago my PCP declined to complete a MOLST with me as I was “too healthy”?
-With COVID that can change so quickly, I feel I need one?
+With COVID we know that that can change so quickly; I feel I need one.

 Response: